 You will have to complete the appropriate interconnection requirements, including certain notification forms, and submit these items to SEMC for our review and consideration.
 There may also be a net metering agreement required, dependent upon the size of system you are installing.
-The interconnection requirements are located on our web site at (<a href="www.sawnee.com/"www.sawnee
+The interconnection requirements are located at our web site (www.sawnee.com) under the "Document Library" tab.
+Certain limitations exist for the amount of energy Sawnee EMC will purchase under its Net energy Metering Rider program and request will be considered on a "first come, first served" basis.
+Acceptance into and or rejection of a request to participation in this program will be provided to all requesting parties after a review of their request has occurred.